camille-guerber/technical-test/README.md

 * Install the project and let it work on your development environment.
 * Find bugs, create issues, then debug the app.
 * Have some ideas to complete the app, create issues, and, if possible, push some codes to close them !
+* Try to understand and respect the coding standards

 **Don't try to close all your improvement issues**.
 Some ambitious ideas deserve to remain pending documented issues.